gdemarcsek/ml-hids-poc/README.md

  * [BCC](https://github.com/iovisor/bcc) for dark magic,
  * [Simhash](https://github.com/leonsim/simhash) for locality sensitive hashing (kind of magic as well)

-collect.py - Samples interesting syscalls and represents them in some silly VSM learn.py - Creates model for anomaly detection using PyOD
+collect.py - Samples interesting syscalls (now only execve-s) and represents them in some silly VSM

+learn.py - Creates model for anomaly detection using PyOD

 Absolutely nothing to see here yet.